mbazero/pid-controller/documentation/manual.md

 __Note on clocking:__ DAC output streams are buffered with a single dual-clocked FIFO between the PID pipeline and DAC controller.
-DDS output streams have single word buffering inside the DDS controllers, but this buffering __is not dual-clocked__.
+DDS output streams have single word buffering inside the DDS controllers, but this buffering is not dual-clocked.
 Therefore, the PID pipeline must use the same 50MHz clock as the DDS controllers even though it can support much greater speeds.
 The design can be altered to allow the PID pipeline to use its own clock by adding dual-clocked buffers to all DDS